 The lower Yuba River enters the Feather at Yuba City.
 The Yuba Accord for the lower Yuba River addressed physical habitat and water temperatures in the lower Yuba River, but did not consider coordination with operation of the Feather.
 Such coordination is needed to prevent Feather River fish from straying into the Yuba.
 Both rivers also need higher spring flows to contribute to Delta flow.
 The relicensing of the Yuba River Development Project provides an opportunity to re-examine operation in the lower Yuba in this broader context.

 Want to Know More About Relicensing?

-CSPA is a member of the steering committee of the California Hydropower Reform Coalition.
-We work with fellow CHRC members representing angling, conservation and whitewater interests to combine resources, assure mutually desired outcomes, and resolve differences among parties with differing interests but with common overall values.
-Visit the CHRC website at www.calhrc.org.
+CSPA is a member of the steering committees of the California Hydropower Reform Coalition and the national Hydropower Reform Coalition.
+We work with fellow CHRC and HRC members representing angling, conservation and whitewater interests to combine resources, assure mutually desired outcomes, and resolve differences among parties with differing interests but with common overall values.
+Visit the HRC website at www.hydroreform.org

 For additional information, read CHRC's Rivers of Power.